msakai/CNFIO/README.md

 =========

  * Read/Write DIMACS CNF
- * Build a CNF form from any fomula using *Tseyitin coding*
+ * Build a CNF form from any fomula using *Tseitin coding*